matthias-reis/carda-gatsby/content/articles/2022/01/wanheda-interview-en.md

 title: '"Desert of Real"'
 subTitle: Interview With Wanheda Guitarist Jan
 seoTitle: Wanheda – "Desert of Real" – Post-Rock Interview
 description: With their new album, "Desert of Real", the Belgian post-rock collective Wanheda aims to question the vanity and egocentricity of humanity in the present.
 excerpt: With their new album, "Desert of Real", the Belgian post-rock collective Wanheda aims to question the vanity and egocentricity of humanity in the present.
 It is an indirect continuation of their EP, "Cenozoic Explosion", from 2018.
 image: https://storage.googleapis.com/cardamonchai-media/2022-01-18/wanheda-interview-jpg-imagine-080808_433e31_1024_768/640.webp
-copyrigt: Wanheda
+copyright: Wanheda
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-01-18/wanheda-interview-fb-png-imagine-080808_3b2c18_1200_628/640.webp
 labels:
   - Wanheda